-Want to know how many people with disabilities use your site?
-In this post, we’ll explore why that may not be as easy as you might think.
+Want to know how many people with disabilities use your website?
+In this post, we’ll explore why that may not be as easy—or as ethical—as you might think.

 It stands to reason that knowing how many of your website visitors have disabilities might help you make more educated decisions about web content or investments in digital accessibility.
 Clients often ask us how to find this information through tools like Google Analytics or other means.
-While intentions were likely good—perhaps they needed help planning for a requested budget to improve their web accessibility for disabled users—this is a slippery, complicated slope for several reasons.
+While their intentions were likely good—perhaps they’re budget planning to improve website accessibility—this is a slippery, complicated slope.
+Here’s why.

 People with Disabilities are a Protected Class